Automatic printing via the Ongoing Printer Service

 - At least 8GB RAM is recommended.

-- It needs to run Windows and have the .NET framework installed.
-The Windows user must be a local account and cannot be a Microsoft account.
+- The Windows user must be a local administrator account and cannot be a Microsoft account.

 - It needs access to the printers which you intend to use.